HOW DOES THE CURRICULUM COMPARE TO A TRADITIONAL SCHOOL EXPERIENCE?

 Our main programs will run from September - May, during the typical school year.
-We follow the Alpine School District's calendar and are closed for all major holidays, and for winter and spring break (and we take the whole week off for Thanksgiving so everyone can have more time with their family!).
-You can see the class schedules here.
-If the local school districts close for inclement weather, so do we.
-Our summer forest camps are offered in the summer months.
-You can see the schedule here.
+We generally follow the Alpine School District's calendar and are closed for all major holidays, and for fall, winter and spring breaks.
+Our summer forest sessions are offered in June and July.
+You can see the current summer schedule here.

 WHAT IF THERE IS INCLEMENT WEATHER?

-If it is unsafe to be outside for any reason (high winds, extreme cold, lightning, ice storms, unsafe road conditions), we will cancel classes that day, with notice to the parents first thing that morning.
+If it is unsafe to be outside for any reason (high winds, extreme cold, lightning, ice storms, unsafe road conditions), we will cancel classes that day, with notice to the parents as soon as possible, usually first thing that morning.

 WHAT HAPPENS WHEN CHILDREN GET COLD?